 If you’ve ever felt the urge to build your own cabinets, I have an encouraging story to share.
 I always find it exciting to see people build great things for their home and family, especially when they’ve never done it before.
 Chaz C. is a man who did just that.
 He lives in Kansas City, Missouri, and a few years ago Chaz decided to get serious about building cabinets for his home.
 He took my online cabinetmaking course and succeeded too, as you can see.
 That’s the bathroom vanity he built from scratch below.
 If you feel the urge to build custom cabinets for your own home, you might be interested in Chaz’s story.

 “I’d never done anything like this kind of woodworking”, Chaz explained to me when he got started together, “but I’ve always wanted to.
 I figured if I was careful I could do a decent job and save a bundle of money.
 I did.
 That was why I signed up for your course.
 My plan was to start with a bathroom vanity, then build more cabinets after that.”

-Chaz is one of more than a hundred people who’ve taken my online cabinetmaking course during the past year.
+Chaz is one of more than a hundred people who’ve taken my online cabinetmaking course over the past year.
 It’s called HOW TO BUILD CUSTOM TRADITIONAL SOLID WOOD CABINETS and he did a fabulous job on that first project of his following the methods I teach.
 The sketch above is one of several that Chaz drew as we were working together online, one-on-one..